 Employees typically have a list of responsibilities that they need to take care of.
 In addition, performance management provides a system for employees to receive feedback on their performance and suggestions for improvement.

-It includes tasks such as one-on-one performance appraisals, evaluation of peers, teams, and clients.
+It includes tasks such as one-on-one performance appraisals, evaluations of peers, teams, and clients.
 The result will be the basis for categorizing high and low-performing employees.

 Also, the management and Human Resource departments share the responsibility of creating an effective performance management process.
 The direct manager or supervisor monitors and leads his or her team members.
 On the other hand, the HR team provides the support the employees need to grow and succeed in their roles.